 How should I prepare for my blepharoplasty procedure?

-Once your treatment plan has been determined, Dr. Baumholtz will provide you with some specific guidelines to follow before your surgery, like quitting smoking for several weeks prior to surgery to promote better healing and to stop other medications like aspirin for a week or so before your procedure.
+Once your treatment plan has been determined, Dr. Baumholtz will provide you with some specific guidelines to follow before your surgery, like quitting smoking for 6 weeks prior to surgery to promote better healing and to stop other medications like aspirin for a 2 weeks before your procedure.
 Blepharoplasty is an outpatient procedure, which means you’ll be discharged a few hours after your surgery, and you’ll need to arrange for someone to drive you home.
 Dr. Baumholtz also will discuss your recovery with you prior to your surgery so you know what to expect.
 You’ll also receive detailed instructions regarding your postop care to minimize both discomfort and the risk of infection.

 On the day of your surgery, you’ll arrive at the surgery center where your vital signs will be taken and you’ll receive medications to help you relax.
 You’ll meet with Dr. Baumholtz who will walk you through the steps of the procedure and mark your lids to indicate where the incisions will be placed.
 Then, it’s on to the procedure itself.
 Depending on your preferences and other factors, blepharoplasty can be performed using general anesthesia delivered through an IV in your arm or using local anesthesia to numb your lids, combined with sedation to help you relax.
 For upper eyelid surgery, Dr. Baumholtz will make the incision in the eyelid crease where any tiny scar will be hidden from view.
 For lower eyelid surgery, there are two possible incision locations: